Bangladesh Army football team: 2000s

 Army started the new century by partaking in the ANFA Cup held in Nepal.
 Their subcontinental exploits were followed by disappointing results in the 2000 Federation Cup, where they finished at the bottom of their group.
 In the same year, they reached the Sher-e Bangla Cup final, losing to Noakhali in the final.

 In 2001, Army qualified for the 2001–02 National Football League after defeating Bangladesh Navy in the Service Zone final.
-In the main tournament, Army produced one of the upsets of the year by defeating Abahani Limited Dhaka by 2–1.
+In the main tournament, Army produced one of the upsets of the year by defeating Dhaka Abahani by 2–1.
 Nonetheless, they failed to progress past the group-stage due to goal difference.
 In 2002, Army took part in the Federation Cup and finished third in their group.
 In 2004, Army enjoyed a relatively successful year, as they participated in the Federation Cup and also reached the final of the Sher-e Bangla Cup (losing to Narayanganj), as striker Nasiruddin Chowdhury lead the way with five goals.

 The 2005–06 National Football League was the last time Army took part in the tournament, while top-tier clubs still competed in it.
 Their only win during the league came against Nobanabin Somabesh.
 They also partook in the 2005 edition of the Federation Cup, losing in the quarter-final to Sheikh Russel KC 2–5.
 The following decade, Army played in both the 2008 and 2009 editions of the Federation Cup, without finding much success.